Shayankhannn/logic-Building/README.md

-# logic-Building  using Python and Js
+# logic-Building  using Python and Javascript